Healthcare is undergoing a revolution.

 Private medical practices offer that deal.

 As Dr. Nicholas Gross states, “hospital treatment will always be the most expensive option for a variety of reasons, including site of service fees and reimbursement structures”.
 Chemotherapy is cheaper in private practices.
 Costs are 17.6 to 57.6 percent lower for private orthopedic surgeries.
-Employed providers cost CMS and Medicare beneficiaries (who owe a 20% coinsurance) far more than private practitioners and practices owned by hospitals can bill Medicare a higher rate than the same service offered by a private practice.
+Health system employed providers cost CMS and Medicare beneficiaries (who owe a 20% coinsurance) far more than private practitioners and practices owned by hospitals can bill Medicare a higher rate than the same service offered by a private practice.

 Overall, private practices can be 23% to 44% cheaper than hospital-owned ambulatory practices.